89211208/Frameworks/Tutorials/01_Front-end.md

   <HomeView />
 </div>
 ```
 9. Save and reload.
 Are you able to see the content of the compoment?
-If yes, you can continue to the next part of the tutorial;  otherwise check what are you missing from our previous steps.
+If yes, you can continue to the next part of the tutorial;  otherwise check what are you missing from the previous steps.

 ## User interactions

-Now it's time to prepare our application to be ready to receive data and handle users input data.
+Now it's time to prepare the application to be ready to receive data and handle users input data.

 In this session we will do the logic for i) the menu, so the app know what CustomComponent to show, ii) the forms, so the app stores locally th data to be send.